 Parking and Automobile Registration

-Handicapped Parking: Handicapped parking on campus requires a Duke University permit as well as a state permit.
-Please contact Barbara Campbell to request a form: email@example.com.
+Handicapped Parking: Handicapped parking on campus requires special arrangements with Duke University, as well as a state permit.
+Please contact Barbara Campbell at email@example.com to make arrangements.

 Bicycles: Bike racks are available for students and are located adjacent to the Divinity School building.